Given the Movie (2020 film)

-Given the Movie (映画 ギヴン, Eiga Givun) is a 2020 Japanese animated romantic drama film based on a manga of the same name written and illustrated by Natsuki Kizu.
-The film is directed by Hikaru Yamaguchi, written by Yuniko Ayana, and produced by Lerche.
-The film was released in Japan on August 22, 2020.

-Adapting the second story arc of the manga, the film takes place after the events of the anime series, focusing on the relationship between Haruki and Akihiko.
+Given the Movie (映画 ギヴン, Eiga Givun) is a 2020 Japanese animated romantic drama film directed by Hikaru Yamaguchi and written by Yuniko Ayana based on a manga of the same name by Natsuki Kizu.
+Produced by Lerche and distributed by Aniplex, it adapts the second story arc of the manga, as well as taking place after the events of the anime series, focusing on the relationship between Haruki and Akihiko.
+The film stars the voices of Shōgo Yano, Yuma Uchida, Masatomo Nakazawa, Takuya Eguchi and Shintarō Asanuma.
+It was released in Japan on August 22, 2020.

 The film was licensed by Crunchyroll, and was streamed on its website on February 2, 2021.
+A sequel two-part film was released in Japan in 2024, with the first film, Hiiragi mix on January 27, and the second film, To the Sea on September 20.